eCook Meal

 KORMA CURRY

 Boil the kettle.
 Dilute the remaining stock with 65ml of boiling water.
 Place a pot for the curry over a medium heat with a drizzle of oil.
 When hot, fry half of the diced Onion for 3-4 minutes until soft and translucent.
-Add in the grated ginger, and stir through the curry paste and sliced chilli to taste.
+Add in the grated Ginger, and stir through the curry paste and sliced Chilli to taste.
 Mix in the almond flour and half of the quartered baby tomatoes and cook for 3-4 minutes, shifting regularly.
 Pour in the diluted stock and the coconut cream, and stir until combined.
 Bring to the boil, then reduce the heat to low and simmer for 3-4 minutes until thick and fragrant.

 WHILE THE CURRY IS SIMMERING...

 Make the sambal!
 Place the remaining tomato and Onion in a bowl with three-quarters of the chopped coriander.
-Toss together with a drizzle of oil, some seasoning, and any remaining sliced chilli if you’d like.
+Toss together with a drizzle of oil, some seasoning, and any remaining sliced Chilli if you’d like.
 Set aside for serving.

 OPTIONAL STEP TO BLEND THE SAUCE